8 Using Transparent Data Encryption with Other Oracle Features

 • In a standby database, this setting adds a key to the new tablespace and encrypts all blocks.

 • DECRYPT_ONLY prevents new tablespaces from being encrypted.
-Use this setting if you do not want any encrypted tablespaces in your on-premises database.
+Use this setting if you do not have a TDE license for your on-premises primary database that you want to protect with an encrypted standby database in OCI.
+See the Hybrid Oracle Data Guard without Transparent Data Encryption (TDE) License video.
 This setting is designed for sites that do not have the Advanced Security Option.

 Note the following: